-BIOL111W : Biology
+BIOL111W: Biology

 This Biology course covers the fundamental concepts of the molecular basis of life, cell theory, cell division, cellular respiration, photosynthesis, DNA, RNA, and basic genetics.
 It offers a survey of life and an introduction to taxonomy, evolution, and basic ecology.
 The course includes integrated laboratory work.
-Lecture Hours 3
+(Students must also register for BIOL 111LW)

-Lab Hours 3 Credits 4 BIOL112W : Nutrition
+BIOL112W: Nutrition

 Nutrition covers basic biochemistry and human physiology as they relate to nutritional concepts.
 Students learn how to manage their own diets and evaluate macro- and micronutrients found in foods.
 Students analyze nutritional information, differentiate between sound nutritional practices and deceptive ones, learn about the nutritional implications for major disease categories, learn how to maintain energy balance and weight control, and learn how to practice food safety and nutrition throughout the life cycle.
-Lecture Hours 3

-Lab Hours 0 Credits 3 BIOL113W : Nutrition Lab
+BIOL113W: Nutrition Lab

 Nutrition Lab entails a series of laboratory experiences designed to enhance and reinforce the concepts studied in BIOL112W.
 Topics include those explored in BIOL112W through laboratory work involving healthy dietary and exercise habits, health issues related to diet and weight, the analysis of food choices, the evaluation of dietary supplements, and the evaluation of potential food pathogens.
-Lecture Hours 0